-- Tell me something about your working experience relevant for this job?
+- Tell me something about your relevant working experience.

 - What are your strengths and weaknesses?

-- Why should we hire you and not somebody else?
+- Why should we hire you, and not someone else?

 - Describe a time when you have effectively resolved another person’s request.

 - Here is a medical record.
-Can you describe me all sections on it?
+Can you describe the sections on it?

 - Can you prepare an invoice?